MolecularAI/maize/docs/docs/userguide.rst

       max_loops=5
    )

-If not explicitly built to do so, the :meth:`~maize.core.node.Node.run` method of the node, containing all user code, will only run once.
+If not explicitly told to do so, the :meth:`~maize.core.node.Node.run` method of the node, containing all user code, will only run once.
 That means it will typically wait to receive some data, process it, send it onwards, and then shutdown.
-If you want to keep it running and continuously accept input, you can set ``loop`` to ``True`` (or construct the :meth:`~maize.core.node.Node.run` method in a looping way, see `looped nodes <#looped-execution>`_).
+If you want to keep it running and continuously accept input, you can set ``loop`` to ``True``.
 If you want to limit the maximum number of iterations, use ``max_loops``, by default the node will loop until it receives a shutdown signal or detects neighbouring nodes shutting down.

 .. tip::
    The ``max_loops`` argument can be useful when testing the behaviour of continuously running nodes.
 For some examples, see the test suites for :mod:`~maize.steps.plumbing`.